 THE DIARIES OF PAUL K LYONS - 1994

-Daily life continued to be dominated by the demands of my small business, producing the subscription newsletter EC Inform-Energy and writing/producing a management report on EU energy policy.
-Once a month, I travelled by Eurostar to Brussels (often catching up on my diary during the journey), where I stayed for a few days in a small rented flat, and raced around the EU institutions, collecting papers, interviewing officials, attending press conferences, etc.
+Daily life continued to be dominated by the demands of my small business, producing the subscription newsletter ‘EC Inform-Energy’ and writing/producing a management report on EU energy policy.
+Once a month, I travelled by Eurostar to Brussels (often catching up on my diary during the journey), where I stayed for a few days in my small rented flat, and raced around the EU institutions, collecting papers, interviewing officials, attending press conferences, etc.

 Barbara and I continued our efforts to sell the Brighton house, though buyer after buyer pulled out after finding some problem or other.
 Adam was settled and doing well at Emmanuel Primary School; towards the end of the year I volunteered to devise, fund and produce a Souvenir Programme for the school’s 150th anniversary in 1995.
-It looked increasingly likely that Barbara would move her RHS place of work from London to Wisley, and so this gave some focus to our thinking about the future - the idea being that we would both move to the Guildford-Godalming area of Surrey.
+It looked increasingly likely that Barbara would move her place of work from London to Wisley, and so this gave focus to our thinking about the future - the idea being that we would both move to the Guildford-Godalming area of Surrey.

 The three of us - Barbara, Adam and I - took two holidays: a week in August at a National Trust property near Fowey, Cornwall; and a few days at an energy conference in Budapest - where I loved the steam baths.
+(Diaries 51, 52)

-Paul K Lyons (December 2016)
+Paul K. Lyons (December 2016)